RoaaMustafa/reading-notes/code 401/class03.md

 In Python, using the `else` statement, you can instruct a program to execute a certain block of code only in the absence of exceptions.

 ![try_except](https://files.realpython.com/media/try_except_else.703aaeeb63d3.png)

+**Cleaning Up After Using `finally`**

+Imagine that you always had to implement some sort of action to clean up after executing your code.
+Python enables you to do so using the `finally `clause.